To keep up to date with our global roll-out and developments, please complete your details below to sign up to our newsletter:

 A WIDER SCOPE FOR RECYCLING TARGET FEEDSTOCK

-Mura’s Target feedstock includes the flexible, multi-layered materials that cannot be processed via traditional mechanical means, such as flexible films and multi-material rigids.
-These materials would instead be sent to incineration or landfill.
+Mura’s Target feedstock includes the flexible, multi-layered materials that cannot be processed via traditional mechanical means, such as flexible films and multi-layer plastics, that would otherwise be sent to incineration or landfill.

 Background Image